 If you’re looking for a short hike with a big reward, Gypsum Mine Lake trail is for you!
-A fifteen-minute walk from the parking lot will take you to an old gypsum quarry, a perfect – and picturesque – swimming hole in the middle of the forest.
-You can also climb up a steep hill, aided by the provided rope, to get an aerial view of the lake – breathtaking!
-Just a warning – anyone with a fear of heights will find this climb terrifying, even with the rope, and may want to stick with ground-level views!
+A fifteen-minute walk from the parking lot will take you to an old gypsum quarry.
+A perfect – and picturesque – a swimming hole in the middle of the forest.
+You can also climb up a steep hill, aided by the provided rope, to get an aerial view of the lake.
+It is breathtaking!
+Just a warning – anyone with a fear of heights will find this climb terrifying, even with the rope.
+You may want to stick with ground-level views!

 Planning a hiking trip?
-Check out our great tips on hiking.
+Check out our great tips on enjoying hiking adventures on Vacation

 Cape Breton Island is full of gorgeous beaches, and you’ll no doubt discover your own favourites as you travel.
 One place to start is Inverness Beach, where you’ll find soft sand, an extensive boardwalk, and views for days.
 This beach was one of our very first stops ever on the island, and it left quite an impression.

 If your travels take you to Sydney (and they should!), take a stroll along the waterfront to visit the Big Fiddle.
 The biggest fiddle in the world.
-Towering 60 feet above you, the fiddle is an homage to the folk music of Cape Breton Island’s Celtic community, and you’ll hear strains of these toe-tapping tunes as you approach.
+Towering 60 feet above you, the fiddle is a homage to the folk music of Cape Breton Island’s Celtic community.
+You’ll hear strains of these toe-tapping tunes as you approach.
 Go ahead, dance a jig, no one will judge (I speak from experience)!

 From the warmth of its people to its fascinating culture and history to those oh-so-breathtaking highland views, Cape Breton Island delivers everything you want in a getaway- and so much more.
 It truly is Nova Scotia’s crowning jewel.